 As discussed in note 1, the financial statements of the Trust are intended to present the financial position and the changes in the financial position of only that portion of the City that is attributable to the transactions of the Trust.
-They do not purport to, and do not, present fairly the financial position of the City as of June 30, 2016 and 2015, and the changes in its financial position for the years then ended, in conformity with U.S generally accepted accounting principles.
+They do not purport to, and do not, present fairly the financial position of the City as of June 30, 2017 and 2016, and the changes in its financial position for the years then ended, in conformity with U.S generally accepted accounting principles.
+Our opinion is not modified with respect to this matter.